Goals & Actions

 Through the data review, analysis, and synthesis processes, five thematic strategy areas were identified and organized into the Inclusive Excellence framework.

 These five priority goals are summarized, along with immediate objectives for impact in the plan's first two years.
-(Development of the long-term objectives, projected to span over five years, is occuring parallel with the implementation of the immediate objectives.)
+(Development of the long-term objectives, projected to span over five years, is occurring parallel with the implementation of the immediate objectives.)
 For comprehensive details on action steps by year of implementation and assignment of responsibility, please refer to the Action Plan.

 Goal 1: Training, Learning, and Development